 - Try to make eye contact with the driver of the vehicle

 According to ARS 28-793, pedestrians crossing outside of crosswalks are responsible for yielding to cars.
 However, drivers must also exercise due care to avoid colliding with pedestrians on the roadway, according to ARS 28-794.
-Under no circumstances is it acceptable or illegal for drivers to flee the scene of a pedestrian accident.
+Under no circumstances is it acceptable or legal for drivers to flee the scene of a pedestrian accident.

-The above are some laws that we see over and over again.
-When a pedestrian has been hit by a driver, each accident needs to be examined individually and on its own facts.
+In any accident where a pedestrian has been hit by a driver, the situation needs to be examined individually and on its own facts.
 Just because a pedestrian is not wearing reflective gear at night or is not crossing in the crosswalk when they are hit, does not mean that it is the pedestrian's fault.
-It is the job of a lawyer to put all the facts together and discuss with the hurt individual what can be done to achieve the best possible settle for their injury claim.
+It is the job of a lawyer to put all the facts together and discuss with the hurt individual what can be done to achieve the best possible resolution for their injury claim.
 For a FREE consultation with a Tucson car accident attorney at The Husband & Wife Law Team, call us at (520) 624-4228 today.